sebam2k4/StackOverflow-2017-Survey-Data-Visualization/readme.md

   - A JavaScript based wrapper library for D3.js, which makes plotting the charts a lot easier.
 - **[Crossfilter.js](http://square.github.io/crossfilter/)**
   - A JavaScript based data manipulation library that enables two way data binding.
+  - Crossfilter supports dimensions with arrays since version 1.4.0-alpha.06 which has been very helpful in developing this project
 - **[Queue.js]()**
   - An asynchronous helper library for data ingestion involving multiple apis.
 - **[Mongo DB](https://www.mongodb.com/)**